bfaulk04/character-creator/README.md

 ### The Magic Behind the Scenes

 **Layered Images**: Each character is made of 5 layers that stack like pancakes:

-—TOP—
-- Layer 5: Body accessories (like ties)
+- Layer 5: Accessories (like ties) —TOP—
-- Layer 4: Head accessories (like hats)
+- Layer 4: Head items (like hats)
 - Layer 3: Eyes
 - Layer 2: Mouth
-- Layer 1: Body
+- Layer 1: Body —BOTTOM—
-—BOTTOM—

 ## 📁 Project Structure